Home / Main Line Neighborhoods / Malvern: Main Line Parent Neighborhood Tour

 Recent improvements have enhanced pedestrian accessibility with updated sidewalks, crosswalks, and public seating areas.
 Street parking is generally available, with public lots offering additional options during busy periods.

 The downtown hosts various community events throughout the year, from seasonal festivals to weekly farmers markets.
-First Friday events bring extended shopping hours and special promotions monthly.
+Learn about the town’s past at Malvern History Center Open Hours events and the Paoli Battlefield Heritage Day.

 Getting Around